Our blueberries are Highbush blueberries

 We currently have 11 varieties of blueberries.
 Missing from the table below is the Roncocoas, which is in the front field.

 (Click to enlarge information)

-Once at the farm you'll be provided with a picking bucket and guided to a great spot to pick blueberries.
-When you are done, please walk back to the office in front where your berries will be weighed and placed in boxes to take home.
+Once at the farm you'll be provided with a box for the berries.
+When you are done, please walk back to the office in front where your berries will be weighed.

 We grow a variety of sunflowers, and around the beginning of August they are available for you to pick.
-The giant sunflowers cost $2 a stem and all others cost $.50 per flower.
+Sunflowers cost $.50 per flower.